 David "Big Papi" Ortiz inducted into Baseball Hall of Fame

+Pedro Martinez's hand rested on Ortiz's shoulder, and Martinez grinned when the good news came through.
+The former teammates embraced, and Martinez welcomed Ortiz into a rare space in baseball history.

+Big Papi is bound for Cooperstown — and on the first ballot, too.

-David Ortiz was elected to the Baseball Hall of Fame in his first turn on the ballot, while steroid-tainted stars Barry Bonds and Roger Clemens were denied entry to Cooperstown in their final year under consideration by the Baseball Writers' Association of America.
+Ortiz was elected to the Baseball Hall of Fame in his first try Tuesday, while steroid-tainted stars Barry Bonds and Roger Clemens were denied entry in their final year under consideration by the Baseball Writers' Association of America.

-Ortiz, a clutch slugger and 10-time All-Star over 20 seasons mostly with the Boston Red Sox, was named on 77.9% of ballots unveiled Tuesday night, clearing the 75% threshold needed for enshrinement.
-He's the fourth primary designated hitter voted into the Hall.
+Ortiz, a 10-time All-Star over 20 seasons mostly with the Boston Red Sox, was named on 77.9% of ballots, clearing the 75% threshold needed for enshrinement.
+He's the 58th player inducted in his first time up for consideration.

+"Man, it's a wonderful honor to be able to get in on my first rodeo," Ortiz said.

 Big Papi was among baseball's most recognizable faces through the 2000s and 2010s.
 His enormous grin endeared him to fans, but the Dominican's hulking frame menaced pitchers, especially in the late innings.
-He had 23 game-ending hits, including three during the 2004 postseason when Boston ended an 86-year World Series drought.

-Ortiz batted .286 with 541 home runs with Boston and Minnesota while making 88% of his plate appearances as a designated hitter, the most by anyone in the Hall.
-He passes Edgar Martinez, who was a DH for 71.7% of his plate appearances.
-Frank Thomas and Harold Baines are the only other Hall members to DH more than half the time.
+Three of his 23 career game-ending hits came during Boston's drought-breaking 2004 postseason, when the Red Sox thwarted the rival Yankees and then won their first World Series in 86 years.

-He's also the fourth Hall of Fame member born in the Dominican Republic, joining Juan Marichal, Pedro Martinez and Vladimir Guerrero.
+He's the fourth Hall of Famer born in the Dominican Republic, joining Juan Marichal, Martinez and Vladimir Guerrero.

+"I can imagine how New England has to feel about one of its babies getting into the Hall of Fame today," Ortiz said.
+"I'm not even going to tell you about the Dominican Republic."

+The left-handed hitter was signed by Seattle as a teenager and traded to Minnesota as a minor leaguer.
+He made his major league debut with the Twins in 1997 but hardly looked like a future Hall of Famer there.
+He was released in 2002, signed a free agent deal with Boston and slugged 31 homers the next season.

 Ortiz will be enshrined in Cooperstown, New York, on July 24 along with era committee selections Buck O'Neil, Minnie Miñoso, Gil Hodges, Tony Oliva, Jim Kaat and Bud Fowler.

 Bonds, Clemens and Curt Schilling were all rejected in their 10th and final year on the BBWAA ballot.
-Bonds is the sport's career home run leader and Clemens won a record seven Cy Young Awards, but voters denied them the game's highest honor over suspicions they used performance-enhancing drugs.
+Bonds is the league's career home run leader and Clemens won a record seven Cy Young Awards, but voters denied them the game's highest honor over suspicions they used PEDs.
 Bonds got 66% of the vote, and Clemens was at 65.2%.

+"My family and I put the HOF in the rear view mirror ten years ago," Clemens said on Twitter.
+"Hopefully everyone can now close this book and keep their eyes forward focusing on what is really important in life."

 Schilling's support dropped off sharply after he finished 16 votes shy in 2021.
 Many voters chose not to back the right-hander due to hateful remarks he has made in retirement toward Muslims, transgender people, journalists and others.